 We are continuing to work with community members to create a just society.
 We are #OnAMission.

 - The RICADV staff will be working remotely until further notice.
-We will be available during the typical work hours for phone calls, virtual meetings and the like.
+We will be available during the typical work hours for phone calls, virtual meetings and other inquiries.
 Our office phones are set to call forwarding, so you can reach us by calling our office at 401-467-9940.